Discover what’s new before everyone else:

 The Hoxton Florence: a hotel with soul in Tuscany

-The Hoxton Florence is set in a 19th-century villa in the San Frediano district and this hotel is all about soul – here history balances with artistic edge.
-The design, by Ennismore’s Aime Studios, keeps the building’s Renaissance bones intact – arched windows, high ceilings and frescoed walls – while layering in mid-century furniture, terrazzo floors and warm Tuscan tones.
-Each room balances old and new, with locally sourced artwork, vintage rugs and custom-made headboards giving each space its own personality.
-Then there’s Cugino, the hotel’s café-bar hybrid, where mornings start with espressos and cornetti and evenings stretch into negronis and small plates.
-We also love the lush courtyard – perfect for aperitivo hour!
+The Hoxton Florence is set in a 19th-century villa in the San Frediano district.
+This hotel is all about soul, where history balances with artistic edge.
+Designed by Ennismore’s Aime Studios, it keeps the Renaissance bones intact – arched windows, high ceilings and frescoed walls – while adding mid-century furniture, terrazzo floors and warm Tuscan tones.
+Each room balances old and new.
+Locally sourced artwork, vintage rugs and custom-made headboards give every space its own personality.
+Furthermore, the hotel’s café-bar hybrid, Cugino, anchors daily life.
+Mornings start with espressos and cornetti, while evenings stretch into negronis and small plates.
+Finally, the lush courtyard offers the perfect spot for aperitivo hour.

 The Hoxton Florence